Governance at Allendale Primary

 Following our very positive Ofsted Inspection report in July 2018, the leadership team, both staff and governors, have continued to drive the school forward towards our vision.
 The Ofsted inspection report can be read by following the link on this website.
 The Inspection team stated that “Governors apply their professional expertise and knowledge well to make certain that they target support and provide challenge where and when it is needed.
 They are fully involved in setting the school’s strategic priorities and consult with parents and carers to ensure that their work is relevant.
 Regular visits to see what is happening, discussions and consultation with staff and pupils, and close attention to pupils’ academic performance result in a good knowledge of the school.
 Governors undertake regular training to ensure that they maintain effective challenge.

-During 2022 / 2023 we will:
+During 2022 / 2023 we:

 • Ensure that the Sports Premium is used to provide quality sports provision and evaluate its impact on pupils’ health and well being.